 Part of the standard includes the restriction of mercury.
-If the mercury in any lamp, including CFLs or LED, exceeds the permitted level, it will not gain entry to the country.
+If the mercury in any lamp, including CFL light bulbs or LED, exceeds the permitted level, it will not gain entry to the country.

 The ban will specifically target imports as there is no domestic production of lighting products in the UAE.
 It is expected to reduce carbon emissions by 940,000 tonnes – equivalent to taking 165,000 cars off the road.